 Time keeps slipping by without my training shifting into pre-race mode.
 So today I did a tempo session after a 2 mile w/up, followed by a 2-mile cool down.
 Pace was around 6:30/mile, which I ran for 3.5 miles.
 This is around my LT pace.
 I felt so good afterwards, I posted the following on RW marathon training forum:What does it for you?
 We're always told that these magical mood elevators are connected to running.
 Any workout do it for you?
 Or is it just running in general?

 For me, the tempo run, once completed, gives me a relaxed, hopeful, giddy feeling.
-I suspect being at threshold pace without battering the legs does the trick
+I suspect being at threshold pace without battering the legs does the trick.

 How about you?